Feminist Abortion Network: History

 In the decades that they have been open, many of the FAN clinics have expanded their services beyond abortion and gynecological care.
 Many, such as the Blue Mountain Clinic in Missoula, Montana, now offer services to men, ranging from STI testing to more comprehensive health care services.
 Others, such as the Feminist Women's Health Center in Atlanta, continue to offer health care only to women, but have expanded their services with fertility treatments, trauma survivor sensitive care, and gynecological health care for trans men.
 The Women's Health Specialists of California offer a "Teen Care-A-Van" that travels throughout Sacramento County to provide STI testing services and information regarding sexual health to local youth.

 In an interview with reproductive health news source RH Reality Check, two women from FAN member clinics (Kudra MacCaillech of the Concord Feminist Health Center and Joan Schrammeck of Cedar River Clinics) discussed the formation of the consortium.
 MacCaillech says of the initial idea, "I can't say what inspired the "click" to connect, but that's exactly what it felt like.
 It was exciting, but also very focused and coordinated.
 Initially, we were brainstorming ways to collaborate on projects and funding; projects that had not only the potential to impact the clinics in our own states and communities – but every FWHC across the entire country."
 Member clinics would be non-profit, independent, have a feminist philosophy and be committed to providing abortions.

 Before forming FAN, the women conducted a survey to find out how many feminist abortion care providers still existed – and were alarmed by the number that had closed.
 Since forming FAN, two more feminist clinics have closed: Aradia Women's Health in Seattle, WA and A Woman's Choice Clinic in Oakland, CA.

-Goals of FAN Today
+Goals

 The self-stated goals of the consortium are: